If I have any additional questions, where can I get them answered?

 - Drugs covered under the NYC PICA program (Injectable and Chemotherapy medications for members with a NYC health plan.)

-- Drugs used for the treatment of diabetes.
+- Drugs, appliances and devices used for the treatment of diabetes.

 - Appliances, devices and other companion implements used in the administration of drugs.*

 - Prescriptions not dispensed by licensed pharmacists in a retail pharmacy unless authorized by the Fund.